All you need to know about the work being done at St Andrew's Primary School

 The demolition of the old block was delayed after the discovery of two species of bat in the building which meant Newport City Council needed a licence from Natural Resources Wales before work could go ahead.

-But construction at St Andrew’s is finally under way, in line with planning officer Joanne Davidson’s vision for the site to be “set up” over the summer holidays and finished by the end of 2024.
+But construction at St Andrew’s is nearly ready to get under way, in line with planning officer Joanne Davidson’s vision for the site to be “set up” over the summer holidays and finished by the end of 2024.

 Planning documents show the new, three-storey L-shaped block would be a similar size to its predecessor and able to accommodate 360 pupils and 45 staff members.